marcusdesai/marcusdesai.github.io/content/2023/Aug/implementing-pos.md

 $$\mathcal{A}\_{POS}(\alpha) = \langle \textsf{Pos}\_{0}(\alpha), \Sigma, \delta\_{POS}, 0, \textsf{Last}_{0}(\alpha) \rangle$$

-Surmising these parts (we'll dive deeper later), we have:
+Surmising these parts we have,

 - \\(\alpha\\) is a regex, like \\(a{*}b\\) or \\(a|ba\\).
 - \\(\overline{\alpha}\\) is \\(\alpha\\) with symbols _marked_, like \\(a_{1}{*}b_{2}\\) or \\(a_{1}|b_{2}a_{3}\\).